 A complete list of rules and regulations can be found here and they are also posted at the trailhead as well.

 Be advised, park staff will not hesitate in doling out citations when they can.
-I've had talks with visitors about this (as a volunteer) and have been given tickets myself for seemingly trifle infractions.
+I've had talks with visitors about this (as a volunteer myself) and have been given tickets myself for seemingly trifle infractions.
 So be knowledgable.
+Rangers WILL ticket you.

 So traffic heading to Estes Cone will be light to moderate.
 Summer is a great season to hike as the wildflowers are blooming, daytime temperatures are warm and people are in good spirits.
 Keep in mind though, Colorado's forcast come summer is fairly predictable.
 Afternoon thunderstorms are VERY common.
 Just remember to bring raingear and sunscreen.